mariebernf/Project-2-My-To-Do-List/README.md

  * The combination of Arial for the main content and Tangerine for the header and footer works well becasue it balances readablity with a refined look.

 # Features

+**The To-Do List application provides users with a simple and interactive way to manage their tasks.**

+**The key functions are:**

+**1. Add new Task**

+* Users can type a task into the input field and click the "Add task" button to add a new task to the list.
+* If the input field is empty, an error message is shown that the user needs to enter a task.
+* After adding a task, the task count is updated and the input field is cleared.

+**2. Edit Task**
+* Each task has an "Edit" button next to it, allowing users to modify the task.
+* When edited the task is removed from the list, and the updated task is added.

+**3. Delete Task**
+* Each task has a "Delete" button next to it, that removes the task from the list.

+**4. Task completed checkbox**
+* Each task has a checkbox that users can check to mark the task as completed.

+**5. Pop-up message**
+* After adding a task, a success message "Task added successfully!" is displayed in a pop-up to inform the users that their task has been added.

+**Future improvments:**

+**1. Categorize tasks:**
+* Allow users to categorize tasks e.g Work, study, personal, shopping.

+**2. Display date of task:**
+* Show the date the task was created.
+* Let users have the option of setting a due date for the task to be completed.

+**3. Prioritize tasks:**
+* Allow users to mark their tasks as high, medium or low priority.

+**4. Save the task list:**
+* Enable users to save their task list.

 # Technologies used